daidong/daidong.github.io/_teaching/2023-spring.md

 ### 1.2 Course Objectives and Outcomes

 At the end of this class, you will be able to
-* Learn key challenges in building various high-performance computing systems
+* Learn key challenges in building computing systems
-* Understand how machine learning can be applied to optimizing computing systems
+* Practicing machine learning to optimize computing systems
-* Learn to use multiple DNN models from simple to complex in system optimization
-* Learn to use Pytorch for training and building DNN models
+* Practicing deep learning frameworks such as Pytorch for training and building models for system optimization

 Some extra you will learn
-* Understand the state-of-the-art studies about ML for System
+* Understand the state-of-the-art studies on "ML for System"
+* Grasp a sense of what need to be considered in "ML for System"
-* Conduct project-based research on relevant topics
+* Conduct projects on relevant topics

 ### 1.3 Prerequisites

 * Working knowledge of Machine Learning
-* Working knowledge of computing systems
+* Working knowledge of Computing Systems
 * Proficiency in Python

 ### 1.4 Course Organization